- Transport Canada Exam Guide

 Dutton’s Nautical Navigation A large book that explains all the necessary science behind navigation.
 Different chart projections, differences between new editions and revisions of charts, the many datums in use, electronic navigation technology and the use of gyrocompasses.

-“Bowditch” (aka the American Practical Navigator) is also a great book, and covers what Dutton’s covers.
-It also covers many more topics, and so we feel it is a lot for someone just trying to learn about navigation.
-If you have Bowditch though, by all means use it.
+Bowditch” (aka the American Practical Navigator) also comes recommended and covers what Dutton’s covers.
+It also covers many more topics, and so we feel it may be a lot for someone just trying to learn about navigation.
+It is an excellent book though, and will serve as a reference on many maritime topics for years to come.

 To make sure you are familiar with Canadian publications you will need these:

 Chart #1 This is the book that has all the chart symbols in it.
 All of them, and there are a lot.
 You should have a good idea of the many different symbols and what they mean, and if possible you should basically know this entire book.
+You will notice that there are consistent themes regarding different symbols and what they represent, this makes getting to know the symbols a lot easier.

 Other Resources: